6 Nocturnal Pollinators That Do All Their Best Work at Night

 Bees aren't the only pollinators.
 These nocturnal pollinators, from moths to lizards, work the night shift in order to better the planet.

-Bees are one of the most well-known pollinators—so much so that a movement to save the bees has gained international traction.
+Bees are one of the most well-known types of pollinators—so much so that a movement to save the bees has gained international traction.
 And for good reason, too: Bees move from flower to flower to spread pollen and help plants thrive.
 Pollination is essential for maintaining biodiversity; we need crops and plants to grow in order to have a healthy and balanced ecosystem.

 But what happens when the sun goes down?
 Some flowers close their petals at night, while others bloom with the moon.
 Certain crops depend on nocturnal pollinators in order to produce seeds.
 If you hear something in the middle of the night in your vegetable garden, it might be a friendly pollinator helping your plants grow.